The first 10 categories below primarily address positive environmental impacts, while the last four primarily address positive societal impacts.

 9. Water and wastewater treatment.
 Solutions that reduce emissions to water.
 Solutions for water purification, wastewater treatment and sustainable production of freshwater.

 10. Reduced use of chemicals, antibiotics and other hazardous substances.
 Solutions that reduce the need for, replace or enable safe handling or treatment of hazardous chemicals or antibiotics, directly or indirectly.

 11. Health and well-being.
 Health technology, welfare technology, e-health and health-promoting food ingredients.
 Solutions that reduce illnesses, injuries and deaths, improve indoor air quality, and ensure access to clean water.
 Solutions that improve food safety and food security.
 Other solutions that promote healthy lives and well-being for all.

 12. Safety and societal security.
 Solutions that ensure safe labour conditions in manufacturing, construction and other industries.
 Solutions for transport safety, fire safety, etc. Solutions that promote safer and more resilient cities and communities.
+Cybersecurity solutions.
 Does not include weapons or weapon-related solutions.

 13. Animal welfare and biodiversity.
 Solutions that improve the welfare of livestock, wild-caught and farmed fish.
 Solutions that protect and restore ecosystems and conserve biodiversity, etc.

 14. Increased access to education, research and other skill development measures.
 Education technology and e-learning.
 Solutions that promote safe, nonviolent, inclusive and effective learning environments for all, enhance scientific research, or improve access to information.
 Does not include schools or other educational institutions.